grenade-inspector0/r6-afk-bot/README.md

 - Press F2 to start and stop.

 # Usage
-This application is for afk botting Tom Clancy's Ranbo Six: Siege.
+This application is for afk botting Tom Clancy's Rainbow Six: Siege.
 The main purpose is to farm levels and renown, or to improve reputation (yes, improve).
 It currently will get your reputation to 'disruptive' (the second lowest), with no text/voice abuse or friendly fire and a maxed out griefing bar.
 Griefing currently has no in-game penalties, unlike the others, so it's useful for clearing out your penalties without actually having to play the game.